 Here’s how I tend to respond when I enter a room full of people I don’t know:

-- I find something to occupy my time – Play with my phone, doodle on paper, read my Kindle (you wonder why I carry this stuff…)
+- I find something to occupy my time.
+I may play with my phone, doodle on paper, read a book on my Kindle app.

-The fact that an Introvert is in crowds of people does not mean he or she is comfortable beginning conversations.
+The fact that an introvert is in crowds of people does not mean he or she is comfortable beginning conversations.
 It also doesn’t mean the Introvert has no care or concern for the people in the room or that he or she doesn’t like being around people.
-It doesn’t even mean the Introvert has nothing to say, although he or she would probably prefer not to be put on the spot to say it.
-It’s that an Introvert’s preferred interaction with people is often more of listening than it is of talking and more one-to-one than speaking in large groups at the same time.
-For some reason, that I don’t understand, an Introvert can speak to a large crowd (the larger the better), but when it comes to having group conversation, an Introvert is more likely to feel awkward.
-(Hopefully some other Introverts will help me out with this post.)
+It doesn’t even mean the introvert has nothing to say, although he or she would probably prefer not to be put on the spot to say it.